The Wilder Heart of Florida

 Contributors: Susan Lilley | Lauren Groff | Buffalo Tiger | Terry Ann Thaxton | Bill Maxwell | Jack E. Davis | Charles Lee | David McCally | Gabbie Buendia | Rick Campbell | Frederick R. Davis | Cynthia Barnett | Loren G. “Totch” Brown | Lee Irby | Isaac Eger | Anmari Alvarez-Alemán | Leslie K. Poole | Russ Kesler | Harriet Beecher Stowe | Margaret Ross Tolbert | Lars Andersen | Lucinda Faulkner Merritt | Claire Strom | Clay Henderson | Gianna Russo | Marjory Stoneman Douglas | Bruce Stephenson | Mark Jerome Walters | Erika Henderson | Nathaniel Pryor Reed | Richard Blanco | Betty Mae Tiger Jumper and Patsy West | Frances Susanna Nevill

-Jack E. Davis is professor of history and the Rothman Family Chair in the Humanities at the University of Florida.
+Jack E. Davis is distinguished professor of history and the Rothman Family Chair in the Humanities at the University of Florida.
 He is the Pulitzer Prize–winning author of The Gulf: The Making of An American Sea and coeditor of Paradise Lost?
 The Environmental History of Florida.
-Leslie K. Poole is assistant professor of environmental studies at Rollins College.
-She is the author of Saving Florida: Women’s Fight for the Environment in the Twentieth Century.
+Leslie K. Poole is associate professor of environmental studies at Rollins College.
+She is the author of Tracing Florida Journeys: Explorers, Travelers, and Landscapes Then and Now and Saving Florida: Women’s Fight for the Environment in the Twentieth Century.

 Sample Chapter(s):